hotoo/evt/README.md

 Unbinding event name with handler.

-* `String eventName`: optional, if without eventName, unbinding all of the handler in instance of mini-evt.
+* `String eventName`: optional, if without eventName, unbinding all of the handler in instance of min-evt.
 * `Function handler`: optional, if without handler argument, unbinding all of the handlers named argument eventName.